 Georg Hegel constructed his absolute idealism dialectic, but to be sure, his system did not correspond to reality inasmuch as he allowed contradictions to riddle his logical dialectic.
 Did Hegel live practically accepting these contradictions?
 What a sad state of affairs we find ourselves in knowing that Hegel is the very one that influenced most of 20th century Western philosophy.

-“If Hegel had written the whole of his logic and then said, in the preface, that it was merely an experiment in thought in which he had even begged the question in many placed, then he would certainly have been the greatest thinker who had ever lived.
+“If Hegel had written the whole of his logic and then said, in the preface, that it was merely an experiment in thought in which he had even begged the question in many places, then he would certainly have been the greatest thinker who had ever lived.
 As it is he is merely a comic.”

 –Søren Kierkegaard (The Soul of Kierkegaard: Selections from His Journals, 91).